Concert to Honor Lives Lost to Racial Violence and Injustice

-The Dallas Symphony Orchestra, Dallas Black Dance Theatre and Project Unity announce a public concert to honor those who have lost their lives to racial violence and injustice – most recently, George Floyd, Ahmaud Arbery, Breonna Taylor and Dallas’s Botham Jean.
-The November 11 concert is a fundraiser for Project Unity, an organization founded by Pastor Richie Butler of St. Paul United Methodist Church.
+The Dallas Symphony Orchestra, Dallas Black Dance Theatre and Project Unity host a public concert to honor those who have lost their lives to racial violence and injustice – most recently, George Floyd, Ahmaud Arbery, Breonna Taylor, Jacob Blake and Dallas’s Botham Jean.
+The November 11 concert is a fundraiser for Project Unity, an organization founded by Pastor Richie Butler of St. Luke Community United Methodist Church.
 Project Unity works to unify Dallas by implementing community-building programs to help heal race relationships between law enforcement and Dallas citizens.
-The DSO and Project Unity partnered in 2019 for the inspiring Gospel Goes Classical concert.

 “The events of recent months have been devastating and painful.
 We have reflected on how we as an organization can respond, and, with the magnitude of the crisis, we have more questions than answers,” said Kim Noltemy, Ross Perot President & CEO of the Dallas Symphony Orchestra.
 “How can we take a leadership role as an arts organization and respond in a meaningful way?
 How can we expand the DSO's inclusivity on every level, and what can we do to build consensus to move forward to unite people of different backgrounds, races and ethnicities?
 As a first step, this concert will use music to unite and heal and to pay tribute to those who lost their lives and deserved to be honored on a national level.”